2014 unrest in Bosnia and Herzegovina: UDAR in May

 On 5 May the anti-government organization under the name of "UDAR", which was already involved in the unrest, announced new protests on 9 May in Sarajevo.
-The protesters have planned to march from all cities and towns in Bosnia, primarily Tuzla, Zenica and Mostar, as well as other towns.
+The protesters planned to march from cities and towns across Bosnia, primarily Tuzla, Zenica and Mostar, as well as other towns.
 However, any events announced earlier never occurred.

 Neighboring countries

 Protests were held on 12 February in Belgrade, Serbia, and on 13 February in Zagreb, Croatia, in support of the ongoing political struggle in Bosnia.
-Two women were reported to have been detained by the police in Zagreb.
+Two women were reportedly detained by the police in Zagreb.
 There were reports of anti-government protests coming from neighbouring Montenegro and also Kosovo.